 Services for Students with Disabilities (SSD) provides provide services for note taking, document delivery services, testing accommodations and guides on how to approach University faculty and staff regarding student disability paperwork.
 You can stop by their office in G-664 Haven Hall, call them at (734) 763-3000, or go to their website to register with them online.

 The Sweetland Center for Writing offers a wide range of resources to help students with writing.
 Note, their resources are there to support you in any class, not just your

 writing classes.
 When you are ready to take your ULWR, be sure to check

 out the Writing 350 class: that comes highly recommended by other transfer students as not only a way to help you in your ULWR, but to also help you transition to UM.

 Are you an International Student?
 Check out the many writing courses Sweetland offers to help you.

 University Libraries provide many services for students including one-on-one appointments with a librarian to help you with your research, understanding what is needed for a writing assignment for a class, study spaces, free non-credit workshops about using technology, such as Excel, and of course access to books, journals and databases.
-Not sure where to get started, call or email: Gabriel Duque email@example.com or Alex Deeke firstname.lastname@example.org for help.
+Not sure where to get started, call or email: Gabriel Duque firstname.lastname@example.org or Alex Deeke email@example.com for help.
+You can also us their Guide to the Library for Transfer Students.